Probate & Estate Property Specialist

 Should You Sell an Inherited House As-Is or Fix It Up?

 Not every inherited home needs repairs before listing.
-Sarah evaluates each property and recommends one of three approaches based on the home's condition, the estate's budget, and the family's timeline.
+Sarah recommends one of three approaches based on the home's condition, the estate's budget, and the family's timeline.

 Three Approaches to Selling an Inherited Home